How to Buy

 Pre-settlement inspection: In the 10 working days prior to settlement, you’ll also have the opportunity to conduct a pre-settlement inspection.

-Good news... it’s mid-2023 and Aalto is finished and you’re about move in.
+Good news... it’s mid-2023 and Koa Flats is finished and you’re about move in.
 Settlement takes place once the building is complete and the Titles and Code of Compliance Certificate (CCC) have been issued.
-We’ll see you for a sundowner in the residents’ lounge or terrace!
+We’ll see you for a sundowner beside the pool!

 Very important: You’ll also need to do lots of your own research.